-Applications received before February 20 are given preferred consideration and reviewed on a rolling basis.
-Applications may be received after February 20, and will be reviewed on a rolling basis subject to availability in the program.
-For more information, contact Professor Christian Day at email@example.com.
-Additional details can be obtained from Andrew S. Horsfall, Assistant Dean of International Programs at firstname.lastname@example.org, Ph (315)-443-1962 or Fax (315)-443-9568.
+You may review additional program details through Syracuse Abroad.
+Applications received before February 10 are given preferred consideration and reviewed on a rolling basis.
+Applications received after will be reviewed subject to availability in the program.

 Syracuse University College of Law Students who participate in the summer Law in London program may apply for Federal Direct Loans to help cover the cost of tuition, fees, living expenses, and transportation to London.
 The SU College of Law Summer Financial Aid application will be sent to students each March.
 Additionally, students must have a current academic year FAFSA (Free Application for Federal Student Aid) on file.
 Contact the College of Law Financial Aid Office if you have questions.

 Cancellation/Refund policy: The program would be cancelled if students would be endangered for political or health reasons of there is there is insufficient student interest.
 In the event of cancellation, all fees which have been paid will be refunded.
 The Syracuse University Bursar’s Office will process all refunds due to cancellation within 5-10 business days.
 The Law in London program has not experienced a cancellation in its 38-year history.